tmtsoftware/csw/docs/src/main/deployment/network-topology.md

   single network IP only.

 ## Examples

-* Gateway should accessed in Outside network, hence it is auth enabled and its public IP is registered with location service.
+* Gateway should be accessed in Outside network, hence it is auth enabled and its public IP is registered with location service.
 * HCD/Assembly should be accessed within Inside network only, hence their private IP is registered with location service

 ## Terminologies

 * Private and inside network means the same thing
 * Public and outiside network means the same thing